Sehat Sutardja: Career

-In 2004, Sutardja was and Award Recipient for the Northern California Region of the EY Entrepreneur of the Year Award.
+In 2004, Sutardja was an award recipient for the Northern California Region of the EY Entrepreneur of the Year Award.
 On July 21, 2015, Sutardja was named "Executive of the Year" by the annual ACE Awards.
 On April 4, 2016, Sutardja was removed from his position as CEO.

-On April 5, 2016, Reuters reported that Sutardja, who was CEO of Marvell Technology Group, along with his wife, Weili Dai, the company's President, stepped down.
-Marvell said that an investigation found no fraud but that there was significant pressure from management on sales to meet revenue targets.
+On April 5, 2016, Reuters reported that Sutardja, who was CEO of Marvell Technology Group, along with his wife, Dai, the company's President, had stepped down.
+Marvell said that an investigation found no fraud but that there was significant pressure from the management on sales to meet revenue targets.
 The company's audit committee also pointed that some transactions revenue was booked prematurely due to internal controls that were not fully followed.

+In 2021, together with his wife Weili Dai, and business partner Byung Joon Han, he founded Silicon Box, a Singapore-based semiconductor company that focuses on the design and manufacture of chiplet packaging.
+The venture-backed company opened a $2 billion facility in Tampines in 2023 to produce chiplets for their customers primarily in the artificial intelligence domain.

+Sutardja was a board member of Alphawave IP Group and its second-largest shareholder.
+Upon his death, Dai inherited his stake and joined the board of directors on an interim basis.
+Her stake was valued at $237 million in June 2025, when Qualcomm announced it would acquire the company.

 Causes and philanthropy

-Sutardja promotes new green energy efficiency standard for consumer electronics, working with both the U.S. and Chinese governments to establish efficiency performance standards that could produce significant cost and carbon savings.
+Sutardja promoted new green energy efficiency standard for consumer electronics, working with both the U.S. and Chinese governments to establish efficiency performance standards that could produce significant cost and carbon savings.
 In 2010, he served as the principal founder of the Smart Electronics Initiative, a cross-industry collaborative campaign aimed at increasing awareness for the growing amount of energy consumed by everyday consumer electronics.
 Launched at Marvell with former Governor Arnold Schwarzenegger in cooperation with the Silicon Valley Leadership Group, the project focused on combatting the rising degree of energy dependence.

 Sutardja has also been an active philanthropist, particularly in the areas of green technology and education.
-He and his wife, were early proponents of the One Laptop per Child program, providing the financial support and cutting-edge technology that has enabled the organization to give more than 2 million school-aged children new learning opportunities in developing countries around the world.
+He and his wife were early proponents of the One Laptop per Child program, providing the financial support and cutting-edge technology that has enabled the organization to give more than 2 million school-aged children new learning opportunities in developing countries around the world.

-In March 2009, Berkeley named Sutardja Dai Hall in honor of the Marvell founders, who donated more than $20 million toward the establishment of the college's nano-fabrication laboratory; the building houses the Center for Information Technology Research in the Interest of Society (CITRIS).
+In March 2009, Berkeley named one of its university hall's the Sutardja Dai Hall in honor of the Marvell founders following a more than $20 million investment toward the establishment of the college's nano-fabrication laboratory. the hall houses the Center for Information Technology Research in the Interest of Society (CITRIS).

-Family

-Sehat Sutardja is married to Weili Dai and is the brother of Pantas Sutardja.
-All three are co-founders of Marvell and are Berkeley alumni.
-Dai is the former president of Marvell, and Pantas Sutardja is a former Marvell director.

-Sehat Sutardja and Weili Dai have two children.
+Personal life and death

+While at UC Berkeley, Sutardja met Weili Dai in a campus elevator and married her in 1985.
+Sutardja and his wife Dai had two sons together.
+Sutardja died on September 18, 2024, in Las Vegas, Nevada, at the age of 63.